keboola/connection-docs/manipulation/transformations/r/binary.md

 - If you need multiple files in your R transformation, each one must have different tag (forces clarity).
 - If there is no file with the given tag in file uploads, the transformation will fail.

 The following sample script demonstrates the use of the pre-computed model.
+Variable `lm` is loaded from the `predictionModel` file.

 {% highlight r %}
-data <- read.csv(file = "in/tables/in.c-r-tests.data-predict.csv");
+data <- read.csv(file = "in/tables/cashier-data-predict.csv");

 # Load the pre-computed model
 load("in/user/predictionModel")

 # Predict unknown values
-predicted <- predict(fit, data, interval = "confidence")
+predicted <- predict(lm, data, interval = "confidence")

 # Write the results
 df <- round(data.frame(data, predicted))